SARATOGA SPRINGS - Upstate New Yorkers can now breathe a sigh of relief.

 Tedisco said that he'd also be working in a bipartisan spirit for the hard-working middle class, and not the wealthy nor lobbyists.

 "If this vote trend holds up, we'll be moving forward on an agenda that puts our upstate economy on the road to recovery, and not advance the special interests of any particular party," he said.
 "I will keep these promises."

 Approaching midnight, Tedisco was still greeting well-wishers.

 He said that Murphy put up a good fight, and that if he doesn't overtake Murphy in the absentee-ballot count, he'll be happy working in the state Assembly as he has been for 26 years.

 "I love my job," he said.

-Just two months ago, Tedisco - well-known in a region that is heavily tilted toward Republicans - enjoyed a 20 percentage-point lead over Murphy.
+Just two months ago, Tedisco, well-known in a district that is heavily tilted toward Republicans, enjoyed a 20 percentage-point lead over Murphy.